unrenamed/tif2dds/README.md

 Did you encounter any issues during the installation process?
 Feel free to open a new issue here: https://github.com/unrenamed/tif2dds/issues.

+## Uninstall Guide

+To uninstall the application, run the `uninstall.bat` file as an administrator.
+This script will remove all registry entries related to the app.
+Once that is done, you can delete the folder containing the executable.

 ## How it works

 **Installation and Context Menu:**